 Fundamentalist thought is on the increase in society.
 Feminists, for their part, lack insight into areas of symbol formation and the unconscious.
 In practice, they work to repress female nature and think only in terms of achievement.
 The fixation on categories of scientific sun-consciousness has led to moon-consciousness being repressed.
 By example, on the radio I overheard a discussion about how to achieve gender equality among elk hunters.
 Allegedly, there must be equally many female and male elk hunters in the wood.
 But the argument that women ought to be involved to 50% in everything is merely sterile mathematics.
 I am living in a country that has practically adopted feminism as state ideology and am now seeing the effects of it.
 It lacks relevance what is written in feminist philosophical books, “for every tree is judged by its fruit.”

 Young women are today gradually losing their mental health.
 Female psychotherapists take note of women’s unhappy condition.
-Von Franz argues in “The Feminine in Fairy Tales” (1993) that “[man] in our civilization is ahead of woman in the civilizing process” (p.26).
+Von Franz (“The Feminine in Fairy Tales”, 1993) argues that “[man] in our civilization is ahead of woman in the civilizing process” (p.26).
 She discusses the “obvious inferiority of women” in today’s world.
-Barbara Hannah, in “Encounters with the Soul” (1991) says that women seldom assume responsibility for their own lives.
-She has in mind responsibility on a psychological plane, namely that women, unlike many a man, rarely achieve a psychological maturity and a true psychological independency.
-Kathrin Asper in “The Abandoned Child Within” (1993) even questions whether there is something wrong with today’s psychological theory as it seems perfectly impossible to lead a woman on to psychological independency through integration of her dark sides.
+Barbara Hannah (“Encounters with the Soul”, 1991) analyzes patients’ difficulties in taking psychological responsibility for their lives.
+A typical theme is that a woman must abandon her fixation on power, and affirm her longing to be “overpowered” by a man (p.226).

-Colette Dowling, in “The Cinderella Complex”, says largely the same thing, namely that women rarely take a genuine responsibility for their own lives.
+Colette Dowling (“The Cinderella Complex”, 1981) says that women rarely take a genuine responsibility for their own lives.
 They retain a childish wish of being tended on, like a sweet princess.
 If they have the choice to put themselves in a situation of psychological dependency, then they make this choice, rather than developing their personality and talents.

-Marie-Louise von Franz, in “Archetypal Dimensions of the Psyche” (1999, p.248), says that the feminists are projecting their own inferior side (“animus”) on their male superiors, and therefore regard them as tyrants.
+Marie-Louise von Franz (“Archetypal Dimensions of the Psyche”, 1999) says that the feminists are projecting their own inferior side (“animus”) on their male superiors, and therefore regard them as tyrants (p.248).
 The phenomenon is grounded in the repression of their own femininity to the advantage of their own animus (their inner masculinity), which is covertly worshipped.
 Feminists are therefore secretly attracted to the dominating male, and are unconsciously drawn to tyrants, who are often chosen as partners.
 Unconsciousness always creates this kind of repercussion.

 Arguably, if women continue to advance to power in society, the consequence is that society will undergo infantilization, a danger discussed in my article ‘An Intrusion of Matriarchal Consciousness’ (here).
 There are already too many infantile men in places of power — we don’t need more people of this ilk.
 In Sweden, Mona Sahlin aspires to become Prime Minister.
 She is Sweden’s foremost representative of “political infantilism”, said Kjell-Olof Feldt, a former Minister of Finance who belongs to the same party.
 Former Prime Minister, Göran Persson, belonging to the same party, said that she virtually lacks the capacity to think for herself.